 Once you’ve done this, and your details have been reviewed by the team, you’ll receive a confirmation letter by email.
 Your first pro-rata payment will then be taken on your chosen date, followed by monthly payments after that.

-All sessions take place online via video call, so it’s easy to fit them into your schedule.
+Most people have one or two intake sessions (sometimes more, depending on your situation) before moving forward with care.
+All sessions take place online by video call, making them easy to fit into your schedule.

 5. Have a blood test